0xProject/0x-event-pipeline/README.md

 `SHOULD_SYNCHRONIZE` - Whether typeorm should synchronize with the database from `POSTGRES_URI`.

 `STAKING_POOLS_JSON_URL` - The source for the JSON mapping of staking pools to UUIDs (for grabbing metadata about pools).
-Defaults to the 0x staking pool registry Github repo.
+Defaults to the 0x staking pool registry GitHub repo.

 `STAKING_POOLS_METADATA_JSON_URL` - The source for the JSON mapping of UUIDs to metadata.
-Defaults to the 0x staking pool registry Github repo.
+Defaults to the 0x staking pool registry GitHub repo.

 `BASE_GITHUB_LOGO_URL` - The base URL for grabbing logos for staking pools.
-Defaults to the 0x staking pool registry Github repo.
+Defaults to the 0x staking pool registry GitHub repo.

 ## Database snapshots